CharlieFRuan/SkyRL/README.md

 This is a fork of SkyRL for the [OpenThoughts-Agent project](https://github.com/open-thoughts/OpenThoughts-Agent).

-We will soon merge the changes to main SkyRL branch.
+We will soon merge the changes to the main SkyRL branch.

-For the time being, we list the steps to run SkyRL+Harbor for re-producing the RL training of our first release, i.e.:
+For the time being, we list the steps to run SkyRL+Harbor for reproducing the RL training of our first release, i.e.:
 - Using [open-thoughts/OpenThinker-Agent-v1-SFT](https://huggingface.co/open-thoughts/OpenThinker-Agent-v1-SFT) as base
 - GRPO with the data [open-thoughts/OpenThoughts-Agent-v1-RL](https://huggingface.co/datasets/open-thoughts/OpenThoughts-Agent-v1-RL), while
 - Evaluating with [open-thoughts/OpenThoughts-TB-dev](https://huggingface.co/datasets/open-thoughts/OpenThoughts-TB-dev), and